katherine-cure/GlobalArchive/README.md

-# GlobalArchive
+# EventMeasure and GlobalArchive import scripts
-Scripts for importing and querying data from the GlobalArchive of image annotation
+Scripts for importing and querying data from EventMeasure or GlobalArchive